Shoop123/berenet/README.md

 `annealing_schedule` is the value for T in the annealing formula "µ<sub>new</sub> = µ<sub>old</sub>/(1 + epoch/T)" where µ is the learning rate.
 This value is best obtained by trial-and-error, just like the learning rate, and heavily relies on the number of epochs.

 ###### The Predict Method
-The predict method has 2 straight-forward optional paramaters. `softmax_output` and `round` will give you a probability distribution of your outputs using the softmax function, and round all of your numbers to a certain decimal respectively.
+The predict method has 2 straight-forward optional parameters. `softmax_output` and `round` will give you a probability distribution of your outputs using the softmax function, and round all of your numbers to a certain decimal respectively.
 For example
 ```
 print nn.predict(training_data, softmax_output=True, round=2)
 ```